By the end of this section, you will be able to:

 THE CALIFORNIA GOLD RUSH AND BEYOND

 The allure of gold has long sent people on wild chases; in the American West, the possibility of quick riches was no different.
 The search for gold represented an opportunity far different from the slow plod that homesteading farmers faced.
 The discovery of gold at Sutter’s Mill in Coloma, California, set a pattern for such strikes that was repeated again and again for the next decade, in what collectively became known as the California Gold Rush.
 In what became typical, a sudden disorderly rush of prospectors descended upon a new discovery site, followed by the arrival of those who hoped to benefit from the strike by preying off the newly rich.
 This latter group of camp followers included saloonkeepers, prostitutes, store owners, and criminals, who all arrived in droves.
 If the strike was significant in size, a town of some magnitude might establish itself, and some semblance of law and order might replace the vigilante justice that typically grew in the small and short-lived mining outposts.
+This influx of settlers led to a massive loss of life for Native Americans in California that some scholars view as a genocide.

 The original Forty-Niners were individual prospectors who sifted gold out of the dirt and gravel through “panning” or by diverting a stream through a sluice box (Figure 17.9).
 To varying degrees, the original California Gold Rush repeated itself throughout Colorado and Nevada for the next two decades.
 In 1859, Henry T. P. Comstock, a Canadian-born fur trapper, began gold mining in Nevada with other prospectors but then quickly found a blue-colored vein that proved to be the first significant silver discovery in the United States.
 Within twenty years, the Comstock Lode, as it was called, yielded more than $300 million in shafts that reached hundreds of feet into the mountain.
 Subsequent mining in Arizona and Montana yielded copper, and, while it lacked the glamour of gold, these deposits created huge wealth for those who exploited them, particularly with the advent of copper wiring for the delivery of electricity and telegraph communication.